Information about basic eligibility for claiming bulk bill incentive payments.

 |Commonwealth concession cardholder||

-issued by either Centrelink or the Department of Veterans’ Affairs (DVA).
+A person who holds one of the following cards issued by Centrelink or the Department of Veterans’ Affairs (DVA):

 DVA Gold or White Cards aren’t recognised Commonwealth concession cards.
-If DVA Gold or White cardholders choose to be treated under Medicare arrangements, they must hold 1 of the concession cards listed above to be eligible.
+DVA Gold or White card holders must hold a concession card listed above to be treated under Medicare arrangements.

 Bulk bill incentive items